 Understood like this, free will is only a metaphor; it is terminology used to describe the behaviour around choosing.
 There may be ten things on the menu which you consider before settling on one but the idea that you freely chose it is a logical step too far.
 You may only mean that nobody held a gun to your head.
 You chose from several options but that the act of choosing was free, that it somehow defied the laws of physics, is far-fetching.

 Does the determinism I am arguing for here need to imply pre-determinism?
 I’m not sure.
-There could be a cutting edge for events where an infinite number of possible outcomes o(er themselves up only for one to be selected.
+There could be a cutting edge for events where an infinite number of possible outcomes offer themselves up only for one to be selected.
 It may only be in the moment that all is ultimately determined but determined nevertheless and not by anything freely controlled by humans.

 That somehow humans might control that selection process with their special will is so unlikely as to be ridiculous.
 Those who argue for this usually only attribute such a super-power to homo-sapiens while denying that other sentient beings have it.
-These other biological forms are too stepped in their instinctual natures apparently.
+These other biological forms are too steeped in their instinctual natures apparently.

 No, I think the notion of a will which freely roams the spiritual cosmos is another example of hubristic humanity and its quaint pretensions.
 It is as fanciful as the wildest of myths, about as credible as invisible spiders.